ZeroPoint095/CargoDash/readme.md

 ﻿# CargoDash Usage Guide
 This document will help you to understand to make use of CargoDash.
-CargoDash is written in Python code (version 3.8.5).
+CargoDash is a diagnostics tool for developing autonomous vehicles and is written in Python code (version 3.8.5).
 For any questions please for free to create an issue.
-For this project we follow the SI base units and you should too.

 ## Python Dependencies
 ```